-Windows 10 supports installation and use of a variety of Removable devices.
+Windows 111/0 supports the installation and use of a variety of Removable devices.
 This includes plug and plays mouse, keyboard, and other USB based devices.
 However, this could pose a threat to the integrity of a computer system, and hence, some organizations pose a restriction on the use of such devices.
 This restriction is also useful if you tend to leave your computer idle and someone tries to mess it up by plugging in a removable device.
 In these cases, the restriction also defends the user again data theft.
-In this article, we will be learning how to prevent the installation of Removable Devices on Windows 10.
+In this article, we will be learning how to prevent the installation of Removable Devices on Windows 11/10.

-Prevent installation of Removable Devices
+Prevent installation of Removable Devices on Windows

 - Use Windows Registry Editor.